-The Ballon d'Or may not be awarded this year following the coronavirus-enforced break in play, but the Best FIFA Football Awards are set to go ahead.
-Robert Lewandowski should win the trophy ahead of Lionel Messi and Cristiano Ronaldo.
+The Ballon d'Or will not be awarded this year following the coronavirus-enforced break in play, but the Best FIFA Football Awards did go ahead on 17 December.
+Robert Lewandowski won the trophy ahead of Lionel Messi and Cristiano Ronaldo.
 Here's why.

 Given he's the Bundesliga's all-time leading foreign-born goalscorer, and has been finding the net with incredible regularity since arriving in Germany in 2010 - once every 109 Bundesliga minutes over the last decade - fans could be forgiven for thinking they had already witnessed peak Lewandowski.

 But Bayern's prolific Pole has just enjoyed his best-ever Bundesliga season - plundering a record 34 goals to win his fifth Torjägerkanone - fuelling his club's path to an eighth successive league title, and he netted twice to help them lift the DFB Cup.